 This underground facility was built to prevent the overflow of six rivers in the northern Tokyo region.
 The land in this region has sunk below sea level due to the excessive extraction of groundwater in the 1960s and 1970s.

 Japan is famous for many culinary specialties.
 In Tokyo I of course often ate Sashimi, Sushi, Ramen, Udon, Soba.
 The traditional kitchen is fresh and seasonal, style and ingredients of course refer to the different regions.
 The ingredients are separately prepared, separately served, and meticulously decorated.
 A second helping does not exist.
 There are small tidbits, bites and snacks, instead.
 Their flavor is differentiated and reduced to only some spices.
 The taste of traditional Japanese food can be described as mellow and pure.

 Food is relatively expensive in Japan.
-In Japan people averagely spent 25 % their wages on food.
+In Japan, people averagely spent 25 % of their wages on food.
 Two kilograms of rice cost about 1000 Yen (in a supermarket).
 The rice agriculture is highly subsidized and imports sanctioned.
-Japan’s production capacity of rice only covers half of it's own needs.
+Japan’s production capacity of rice only covers half of its own needs.
 Most of the imported food comes from China.

 1.3.2 Fast food trends in 2018